Asparagus acutifolius: Description

 Asparagus acutifolius reaches on average 30–70 cm of height.
 The stems have much-branched feathery foliage.
 The "leaves" are in fact needle-like modified stems.
 The flowers are bell-shaped and in small clusters, greenish-white to yellowish, 4.5–5.5 mm long.
-The flowers are dioecious (on each plant they are only male or female).
-In some Mediterranean regions flowering occurs in late Summer from August through September, often after heavy storms.
+The flowers are dioecious (on each plant they are only female or male).
+In some Mediterranean regions flowering occurs in late summer from August through September, often after heavy storms.
 In this case the small green berries, of 5–6 mm in diameter, are fully ripe in winter.